odanoburu/FreeLing-User-Manual/tagsets.md

  EAGLES intends to be able to encode all existing morphological features for most European languages.

- EAGLES PoS tags consist of a variable-length tag where each character corresponds to a morphological feature.
+ EAGLES PoS tags consist of variable-length labels where each character corresponds to a morphological feature.
  First character in the tag is always the category (PoS).
-The category determines the length of the tag and the interpretation of each character in the tag.
+The category determines the length of the tag and the interpretation of each character in the label.

  For instance, for category `noun` we could have the definition: